Use my comprehensive packing list for Japan to ensure you've got everything you need to make your Japan trip hassle free.

 - Buy your Japan Rail Pass if you're intending to travel around the country.
 You need to buy this before you arrive in Japan.
 See my article Japan Rail Pass: How To Buy Online for more detailed info or buy it directly online at Voyagin.com.

 - Travel insurance is vital for Japan and indeed anywhere in the world.
 Japanese health care is excellent but also expensive.
-Besides your health, you want to be protected against cancelled flights, missing baggage etc. Hopefully you'll never have to use it - but travel insurance makes all the difference if you do.
-We recommend World Nomads - read more about why on our Japan Travel Insurance page.
+Besides your health, you want to be protected against cancelled flights, missing baggage etc. Hopefully you'll never have to use it – but travel insurance makes all the difference if you do.
+A comprehensive travel policy is available from World Nomads – read more about how on our Japan Travel Insurance page.

 - Credit Cards and Debit Cards: VISA and MasterCard are widely accepted in Japan - American Express not so much.
 Ensure you tell your bank before you leave your home country that your card may be used in Japan.
 Also bring an ATM debit card to withdraw Japanese yen from your checking account.
 See Getting Money In Kyoto for more information - it's pertinent to the whole country.

 - Make a copy of all your passport and credit card details: Use your cellphone to take photos of your passport photo page and the back and front of your credit cards.
 Email them to yourself in Gmail or other internet accessible email account.
 Now you have all the details and emergency numbers if you should lose your cards or passport.

 - Wifi and SIM Card access: It's easy to get your own data-only SIM card in Japan and also find public free wifi in Japan.
 See our comprehensive guide to the Internet in Japan for tourists on sister site InsideKyoto.com